roboav8r/game_theory_ws/README.md

 -\sum^{N_{obst}}_{i=1}w_{lat}log[-sin\theta_t(x_{obst,i} - x_{robot}) + cos\theta_t(y_{obst,i} - y_{robot})]^2\\
 ```
 which penalize distance from the navigation goal, large control inputs, and proximity to obstacles, respectively.
 This cost structure is derived from Lasse Peters _et al_, ["Inferring Objectives in Continuous Dynamic Games from Noise-Corrupted Partial State Observations"](https://arxiv.org/pdf/2106.03611.pdf),
 who use a similar cost structure for an autonomous driving scenario.
 Notably, the obstacle cost used in this controller is modified; the $N_{obst}$ laser range measurements from the LiDAR scan are converted into obstacle position measurements in the _map_ frame $[x_{obst,i}, y_{obst,i}]$, and separated into lateral and axial components in the _robot_ frame.
 This is to enable different weights for lateral and axial obstacles.
-Note in general, each cost is weighted to enable different controller behavior as appropriate.
 The cost functions are implemented in a separate header file, [`solver_params.h`](https://github.com/roboav8r/hierarchical_game_control_ros/blob/99c2929aae19267068c40bffcc398295d80bbd75/include/solver_params.h#L351-L526), which is included in the controller node.

 To optimize the cost functions, the solver adjusts the controller inputs $\bar{u}$ and the desired state variables $\bar{x}$: